janpstrunn/auto-encrypt/README.md

 This script have been configured to only accept one file/folder at once!

-It's recommended to throw everything you need to encrypt in a folder if you need to encrypt multiple files.
+It's recommended to throw everything you need to encrypt in a folder if you need to encrypt multiple files!

-The compressed file/folder is shreded and the split files are moved to the mounted 'mount' folder and then unmounted.

-By default, after chosing a folder it's compressed and split in fifteen chunks.

 ## auto-decrypt.sh

 This script does the exact opposite, just for convenience, and also checks the stored hash.sha512 automatically to make sure it wasn't tampered.

-The compressed and split files are shreded, and the file/folder is moved to the working directory.

 ## Step-by-Step